huiw-git/alicemt/mt/cecsi/content/JDBC-Driver-API-Reference.md

 >
 >  API details for Bulk Copy, available starting with Microsoft JDBC Driver 4.2  for SQL Server, are not found in this section.
 See [Using Bulk Copy with the JDBC Driver](../content/Using-Bulk-Copy-with-the-JDBC-Driver.md).
 >
->  API details for Always Encrypted, available starting with  Microsoft JDBC Driver 6.0 \(Preview\) for SQL Server, are not found in this section.
+>  API details for Always Encrypted, available starting with  Microsoft JDBC Driver 6.0 for SQL Server, are not found in this section.
 See [Always Encrypted API Reference for the JDBC Driver](../content/Always-Encrypted-API-Reference-for-the-JDBC-Driver.md)
 >
->  API details for Using Table\-Valued Parameters, available starting with  Microsoft JDBC Driver 6.0 \(Preview\) for SQL Server, are not found in this section.
+>  API details for Using Table\-Valued Parameters, available starting with  Microsoft JDBC Driver 6.0 for SQL Server, are not found in this section.
 See [Using Table-Valued Parameters](../content/Using-Table-Valued-Parameters.md)
 >
->  Microsoft JDBC Drivers 6.0 \(Preview\) and 4.2 support compilation with JDK 5.0, 6.0, 7.0, and 8.0.
+>  Microsoft JDBC Drivers 6.0 and 4.2 support compilation with JDK 5.0, 6.0, 7.0, and 8.0.
 >
 >  Microsoft JDBC Driver 4.1 supports compilation with JDK 5.0, 6.0, and 7.0.
 >